charliecalvert/CloudNotes/Prog272/Prog272Midterm2019.md

 - All my Sanity tests must pass
 - You must write at least 10 tests that pass.

+Make sure you do not alter the tests I gave you.
+When you create your tests, please place them in their own files.
+You could, for instance, call them LastName.MidtermFiles.test.js or something along those lines, where LastName is your last name.
+Thanks.

 [fs]: https://nodejs.org/api/fs.html
 [ls]: https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Local_storage